Finding and Evaluating Research Materials

 Searching for Articles

 Full-text articles are found in two main formats: print and electronic.
-The UB Libraries have vast collections of print journals and also provide electronic access to large numbers of journals through full-text databases.
+The UB Libraries have vast collections of print journals and also provide electronic access to even larger numbers of journals through full-text databases.

 Using Databases to Find Articles